Taking photos of dogs is no easy feat, but if you take the time to do it properly, you will get rewarding results.

 6. Light is your Friend

-We seldom take our photos in the evening, even with the DSLR.
+We seldom take our photos in the late evening, even with the DSLR.
 Whether you are using a camera phone or professional gear, natural lighting is your best friend; which is why outdoor shots usually produce the best results.

 Applying the same logic, go to the brightest space when taking photos indoors.
 That is likely to be next to a window.